johnwbyrd/skateboard/Readme.md

 2. Make sure to be able to single-step through debuggable kernel.
 (Done)

+3. Get source-level kernel debugging working with Eclipse.
+This is technically not required, but it's source level debugging and will save so much time later.
+   See verbose console mode to debug communication with qemu.

-3. Remove as many drivers as possible
+4. Remove as many drivers as possible.

    - There is a bunch of interrupt hardware on the arm_versatile_pb.
 We want to see how little we can get away with emulating.
 If we do have to emulate,